skadio/skadio.github.io/_pages/about.md

 My [algorithmic research](https://skadio.github.io/publications/) is at the intersection of Artificial Intelligence and Optimization, while my [practical interests](https://skadio.github.io/software/) are in building robust, scalable, data-driven products that address business-critical problems.

 In parallel with my industry role, I serve in the (senior) [programme committee](https://skadio.github.io/service/) of AAAI, IJCAI, ECAI, ICLR, NeurIPs, and similar research organizations.
+I am the co-chair of the Innovative Applications of AI conference and a lead guest editor for the AI Magazine.
 [Teaching](https://skadio.github.io/teaching/) and learning from students are integral parts of my work.

 ## Background